 Never losing determination, Jigoro found a third teacher and eventually opened his own school in 1882.

 Why study Judo?

 Judo was created to use an opponent’s strength and size against them.
 Focused on throws rather than striking, Judo relies on skill rather than strength, making it a viable option for anyone, regardless of physical stature.

 Judo emphasizes free practice with a partner, known as Randori, as part of the basic curriculum.
 This is important for real life situations, as you become used to utilizing the techniques you learn on real people, not just invisible opponents like many other martial arts.
 Besides these important points, Judo also enhances a practitioner’s balance, coordination, ruggedness and kinesthetic awareness.

-If you live in the greater Willow Grove area and are interested in learning this exceptional martial art, then contact Amerikick Karate today!
+If you live in the greater Warminster area and are interested in learning this exceptional martial art, then contact Amerikick Karate Kickboxing today!